 And, in warmer weather…

-If time and energy allow, do take the spur trail to the point.
+If time and energy allow, do take the spur trail to Pine Point.
 You can see it from the summit.

-When you come down from the mountain bear left.
+When you come down from the mountain bear left at the Tudor trail.
 You will see where the beavers have made highways and a rock outcrop to your left.
-Before you cross the bridge, be sure and walk up to the little waterfall.
+Before you cross the bridge, do a bit of exploring and walk up to the little waterfall.

-The trail to pine point can be wet in spots, but easily navigated.
-Enjoy the loons and other water fowl if the season is right.
+The trail to Pine Point can be wet, but easily navigated.
+Enjoy the seasonal loons and other waterfowl.
+Please do not let dogs disturb them.

-You will wander along the back side of Willard pond to a perfect picnic spot.
+Wandering along the back side of Willard Pond will lead to a perfect picnic spot.

-After refreshing yourself, perhaps even taking a dip near the sandy shore, head back down the trail.
+After refreshing yourself, perhaps even taking a dip near the sandy shore, head back down the trail unless it is winter and below freezing.
+No polar bear I.

-Now you will bear left and head along the shore to enjoy amazing erratics…
+Backtracking from Pine Point, you will bear left and head along the shore of Willard Pond to enjoy amazing erratics.

 Some incredible trees;